pyOpenSci/pyopensci.github.io/_posts/pandera-dataframe-validation.md

 - [Check input/output decorators](https://pandera.readthedocs.io/en/latest/decorators.html)

 ## What's Next?

-Whether you use this tool in Jupyter notebooks, one-off scripts, ETL pipeline code, or unit tests, `pandera` enables you to make your code more readable and robust by enforcing the deterministic and statistical properties of pandas data structures at runtime.

 I'm actively developing this project and have some exciting features coming up soon, such as [built-in checks](https://github.com/pandera-dev/pandera/issues/74), [first-class Dask support](https://docs.dask.org/en/latest/dataframe.html)